 Visa Global Transit Solutions Impact on Passengers, Operators, and Fare Payment Networks

 The big question is, what will the effect of these changes be for transit agencies, customers, and other networks?
 While it’s too early to say, we can probably expect more integration with contactless / NFC credit and debit cards and smart phones could reduce the use of dedicated transit smart cards.
 Instead, passengers can just carry one device or card for everything.
-This also helps achieve greater throughput of customers due to more people using contactless payments, so there’s less waiting and time spent commuting.
+This also helps achieve greater throughput of customers due to more people using contactless payments.
+That equals less waiting and time spent commuting.
 There will be no need to pre-load smart cards, meaning easier travel through the transit system and fewer delays for individual passengers.

 Additionally, there may be significantly reduced operational fare collection costs for operators, which may in turn release funds for capital improvements, repairs, and maintenance of the transport networks.